Fiji vs Tahiti?

 The climate in both Fiji and Tahiti is tropical and fairly pleasant and warm all year around.

-Price comparisons Fiji vs Tahiti
+Price comparisons of general items in Fiji & Tahiti

 Cost of a meal in a inexpensive restaurant (NZ$)